 They're data-driven: They track performance metrics, analyze results, and continuously refine their approach based on what actually drives wins.

-The difference between a 20% win rate and a 35% win rate isn't working harder—it's working smarter by leveraging the right combination of process, content, and technology.
+The difference between average and excellent win rates isn't working harder—it's working smarter by leveraging the right combination of process, content, and technology.
 For teams handling high volumes of complex RFPs, AI-powered automation has become the key enabler that makes this level of performance achievable without unsustainable team burnout.

 Start by implementing one improvement area from this guide—whether that's a more rigorous opportunity evaluation framework, a basic content library, or a structured review process—and measure the impact before expanding to additional areas.
 Incremental, measured improvements compound into significant competitive advantages over time.